• Home

 Tinnitus is often associated with noise exposure or changes in hearing.
 In some cases, it may be linked to other ear or medical conditions, such as ear infections, balance disorders, or jaw tension.
 Certain medications may also trigger or worsen tinnitus as a side effect.

 People experience tinnitus differently.
-For some, it becomes less noticeable over time, while for others it can be distressing.
+For some, it becomes less noticeable over time, while for others it can be distressing and affect concentration, sleep, emotional wellbeing, and quality of life.

 Tinnitus Assessment

-A diagnostic hearing assessment is included to evaluate your hearing status and identify any contributing factors.
-This includes tests of hearing sensitivity and middle ear function.
-Where there are concerns about reduced sound tolerance, we may also assess loudness discomfort levels (LDL).
+Questionnaires may be used to assess the effects of tinnitus on areas such as sleep, concentration, emotional wellbeing, and quality of life.
+A diagnostic hearing assessment is also included to evaluate your hearing status and identify any contributing factors.
+Where appropriate, we may assess loudness discomfort levels (LDL).

-If tinnitus appears to be linked to an underlying medical condition, we may recommend further medical assessment through your GP, including referral to an Ear, Nose and Throat (ENT) specialist or other appropriate healthcare providers if needed.
+If tinnitus appears to be linked to an underlying medical condition, we may recommend further medical assessment through your GP, including referral to an ENT specialist if required.

-We provide counselling informed by established neurophysiological models of tinnitus.
-These models explain how the perception of tinnitus is influenced by the interaction between the auditory system, the limbic system (emotional centre), and the autonomic nervous system.
+Effective tinnitus management begins with understanding.
+We provide counselling informed by established neurophysiological models of tinnitus, which explain how tinnitus perception is influenced by the interaction between the auditory system, the limbic system (emotional centre), and the autonomic nervous system.

 Through counselling, we aim to: